sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 ![ERD](images/ERD.PNG)

+## Executive Summary

+This project analyzes retail sales data using SQL to uncover key patterns and trends across products, customers, suppliers, store locations, and time periods.
+By leveraging aggregations, joins, and window functions, the analysis identifies top-performing products and stores, evaluates year-over-year sales trends, examines customer purchasing behavior, and highlights areas of declining performance.

+The findings reveal that a small group of products, stores, customers, and suppliers contribute a disproportionate share of total revenue, while sales performance varies significantly across time and locations.
+Seasonal patterns, pricing dynamics, and repeat purchase behavior were also identified as important factors influencing overall performance.

+The insights from this analysis support data-driven recommendations focused on inventory optimization, targeted marketing, customer retention, supplier management, and location-specific performance strategies.
+Overall, the project demonstrates the ability to translate raw transactional data into actionable business insights using SQL.

 ## Business Questions & Analysis
 ### 1. Best-Performing Products by Sales Volume and Revenue
 **Business Question: Which products generate the highest sales volume and total revenue?**